Kansas State University Overview of Federal Lobbying and Ethics Rules and Regulations

 Congress passed the Honest Leadership and Open Government Act (HLOGA) in September 2007.
 The goal of this law is to shed more light on the role of lobbyists in influencing federal legislation.

 This federal law and Congressional Ethics Rules set by the House and Senate impose requirements on private organizations, lobbyists, and lobbyist employers.
-Detailed reporting by the Kansas State Office of Governmental Relations lobbying efforts and expenditures, is required.
-It is essential that members of the university community understand and advise the Office of Governmental Relations if their activities with the Federal government should be taken into account when the university files its required reports.
+Detailed reporting by the Kansas State Office of Government Relations lobbying efforts and expenditures, is required.
+It is essential that members of the university community understand and advise the Office of Government Relations if their activities with the Federal government should be taken into account when the university files its required reports.
 Additionally, the reports require Kansas State University to certify that affected members of its community are familiar with and understand these rules.

 How do these standards apply to your federal government–related activities?